Spectrum graph coloring and applications to WiFi channel assignment: Theoretical results

-In this subsection we prove theoretical upper bounds for the goal of the TSC problem, the minimum $k$-chromatic threshold~$T_k(G,W)$, and for the aim of the CSC problem, the $t$-interference chromatic number~$\chi_t(G,W)$.
+In this section we prove theoretical upper bounds for the goal of the TSC problem, the minimum $k$-chromatic threshold~$T_k(G,W)$, and for the aim of the CSC problem, the $t$-interference chromatic number~$\chi_t(G,W)$.

 Given a graph~$G$, a matrix~$W$, and a coloring~$c$, we denote the \emph{potential interference} at vertex~$v$ if this vertex had color~$i$ as Note that for~$i$ the actual color of~$v$, i.e., $i=c(v)$, we get the actual interference at vertex~$v$, that is, $I_v^{c(v)}(G,W,c)=I_v(G,W,c)$.